vscode-kubernetes-tools/vscode-kubernetes-tools/debug-on-kubernetes.md

   }
 ```
 Where `<your-image-prefix-here>` is something like `docker.io/brendanburns` or `mycontainerregistry082.azurecr.io`.
    * Log into your repository using the appropriate tool.
-For example, to log into Docker Hub, run `docker login`; to log into Azure Container Registry, run `az acr login`. (if `vsdocker.imageUser` is not configured, skip this step.)
+For example, to log into Docker Hub, run `docker login`; to log into Azure Container Registry, run `az acr login`.
+(If `vsdocker.imageUser` is not configured, skip this step.)
    * Run the VS Code command `"Kubernetes: Debug (Launch)"`.

 The extension will try to automatically detect your application platform, but if this fails, you will have to select your debug environment manually.

 ![select the environment](./images/select-the-environment.png)

 After that, the extension will try to resolve the debug port and application port from the Dockerfile.
-Generally you could enable the debug port via the java command line arguments `"-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=5005,quiet=y"`, but if you don't specify it explicitly in your Dockerfile, the extension will inject this argument to an environment variable `JAVA_TOOL_OPTIONS` to help you enable the debug mode on Kubernetes container automatically.
+Generally you could enable the debug port via the Java command line arguments `"-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=5005,quiet=y"`, but if you don't specify it explicitly in your Dockerfile, the extension will inject this argument to an environment variable `JAVA_TOOL_OPTIONS` to help you enable the debug mode on Kubernetes container automatically.
 The application port is what your application provides service on.
 For Spring Boot, the typical application port is 8080 or 80.
 If you don't expose it explicitly in your Dockerfile, you will have to specify it manually.

 ![specify the app port](./images/specify-app-port.png)

-When the prompts finish, the extension will start to build a docker image from your current workspace, and run it as a deployment in Kubernetes and wait for the pod to be ready.
-After that, create port-forwarding for the ports (debug port and application port) to make them to be accessible at localhost.
-Finally start a debug session to attach to the debug port.
+When the prompts finish, the extension will start to build a Docker image from your current workspace, and run it as a deployment in Kubernetes and wait for the pod to be ready.
+After that, the extension creates port-forwarding for the ports (debug port and application port) to make them to be accessible at localhost.
+Finally, the extension starts a debug session to attach to the debug port.

 Here is a gif about the whole usage.